East Bangor Municipal Authority

 East Bangor, PA 18013

-We’re pleased to present to you our Annual Drinking Water Quality Report for water quality in 2024.
+We’re pleased to present to you our Annual Drinking Water Quality Report for water quality in 2025.
 This report is designed to inform you about the quality of water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.
+Our water is drawn from

 ground water wells.
 Our water is disinfected with chlorine and poly phosphate.
 Water from our wells is tested on a regular basis.

-The water system is operated by state Certified Water Plant Operator (Mr. Craig LaBarre).
+The water system is operated by state Certified Water Plant Operator (Mr. Craig LaBarre),

 I’m pleased to report that our drinking water meets federal and state requirements.

 This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please email edmadmin@ptd.net We want our valued customers to be informed about their water utility.
+If you have any questions about this report or concerning your water utility. please email edmadmin@pld.net We want our valued customers to be informed about their water utility.

-East Bangor Municipal Authority routinely monitors for contaminants in your drinking water according to Federal and State laws following table shows the results of our monitoring for the period of January 1st to December 31st, 2024.
-Some of the water s
+East Bangor Municipal Authority routinely monitors for contaminants in your drinking water according to hederal and State laws.
+The following table shows the results of our monitoring for the period of January to December 31st, 2025.
+Some of the water samples were actually collected prior to 2025 but are the most recent data. which is available.
+All drinking water, including bottled drinking water. may be reasonably expected to contain at least small amounts of some contaminants.
+It’s important to remember that

-samples were actually collected prior to 2024 but are the most recent data, which is available.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
-It’s important to remember that the presence of these contaminants does not necessarily pose a health risk.
-This table lists all of the tests, which we performed which had detectable levels, violations of an MCL or AL, or are of particular interest (see the following list for a definition of MCL and AL).
+the presence of these contaminants does not necessarily pose a health risk.
+This table lists all of the tests. which we performed which had detectable levels, violations of an MCL or AL, or are of particular interest (see the following list for a definition of MCL and AL).

-The following is a list of all the testing which has been performed: Total Coliform Bacteria, Inorganic Chemicals (14 elements), Volatile Organic Chemicals (21 compounds), Gross Alpha Activity, Nitrates, nitrites, Lead, Copper, TTHM, HАA5.
+The following is a list of all the testing which has been performed: Total Coliform Bacteria, Inorganic Chemicals (14 elements), Volatile Organic Chemicals (21 compounds), Gross Alpha Activity, Nitrates, nitrites, Lead, Copper, TTHM, HAA5.

 In this table you will find many terms and abbreviations you might not be familiar with.
-To help you better understand these terms we’ve provided the following definitions:
+To help you better understand these terms we’ve provided the foll0wing definitions:

 Definitions: